Green River (song): Background

 The song was based on a childhood vacation spot of John Fogerty's.
 In an interview Fogerty gave to Rolling Stone in 2012, Fogerty stated:

 Fogerty added that the "actual specific reference, 'Green River,' I got from a soda pop-syrup label...
 My flavor was called Green River."

 Although the song seems to be mostly about idyllic memories, in the last verse a character named Old Cody Junior warns the singer that he's going to find the world smoldering but can always come back to Green River.
 The name Old Cody Junior was a reference to the fact that Buffalo Bill Cody had owned the cabin by the creek that inspired the song.

 As to the music, Fogerty said that:

 Reception

 Billboard described the single as "a driving rocker in the same vein as" Creedence Clearwater Revival's previous single "Bad Moon Rising."
 Cash Box described it as developing "the bayou-rock style of the CCR in a slower than 'Bad Moon Rising' track that could steal the spotlight."
 Cash Box ranked it as the No. 19 single of 1969.
+Record World said it was "great."
 Ultimate Classic Rock critic Cliff M. Junior rated "Green River" as Creedence Clearwater Revival's 7th greatest song.